deepak7843/Monster-India/MonsterIndia/README.md

 ## Monster.com is a global employment website owned and operated by Monster Worldwide, Inc.

 This is the clone of the Monster.com website.
 Monster.com is an job providing website.
-From this website, users can get a jobacross the India.
+From this website, users can get a job across the India.

 project-id: skinny-pot-4052

+## Concepts we covered in the entire project:
+React,
+Redux,
+HTML,,
+CSS,
+DOM,
+Local Storage

 # Some features of this website